 This option recovers your C: drive without creating the HDD Recovery Utilities partition.
-This will increase the size of your C: drive.
+This will increase the size of your C: drive

 Recovering your C: drive to its factory default state without the recovery partition reformats all partitions on the HDD (for example, if you created a D: drive, it will be deleted during the recovery process) and your information will be lost.
-Be sure to save your work on external media before proceeding.
+Be sure to save your work to external media first.